membraneframework/membrane_tutorials/videoroom/videoroom.md

 # I know you have been waiting for that moment - let's start coding!
   ## Let's prepare server's endpoint
   Do you still remember about Phoenix's sockets?
 Hopefully, since we will make use of them in a moment!
-We want to provide a communication channel between our client's application (run by internet browser) and our server.
+We want to provide a communication channel between our client's application and our server.
   Sockets fit just in a place!

   ### Let's declare our socket